 For the last 12 years I have also been supporting clients within substance misuse/dependency and have worked with individuals with behavioural or personality difficulties and with young people, children and families.
 My support extended towards women and issues around mothering and their body.

-I have attended 2 day workshops, briefly covering other counselling techniques including Cognitive Behavioural Therapy, Motivational Interviewing, Neuro-Linguistic Programming, Emotional Freedom Technique, Solution Focused and Art Therapy to enable and motivate people towards lifetime change and growth.
+Supporting other approaches to counselling, I have attended 2 day workshops, briefly covering other counselling techniques including Cognitive Behavioural Therapy, Motivational Interviewing, Neuro-Linguistic Programming, Emotional Freedom Technique, Solution Focused and Art Therapy to enable and motivate people towards lifetime change and growth.

 I also hold an NVQ level 3 in Health and Social Care and I am trained in safeguarding young people, children and vulnerable adults.